IPv4 Addresses and VPC

 Once the Port-Forwarding rule is created, you can view its details by following these steps:

-- Click on the Port Forwarding Rule option next to the enabled IP address listing.
+- Click the Port Forwarding Rule icon.

 To test if port-forwarding is configured correctly, use the public IP to SSH into the virtual machine the IP forwards to.